-There is no exchange of blood, semen or discharge, the practice of masturbation no risk of HIV infection or AIDS.
+If there is no blood exchange, semen or secretion, the practice of masturbation does not imply any risk of infection by HIV or AIDS.

-And the risk of infection by HIV with sharp objects like razors, earrings, piercings and pliers?
+And the risk of HIV infection with sharp objects such as razors, earrings, pliers and piercings?

-Currently, the majority of needlestick devices manufactured, such as syringes, tattoo machines, to put earrings or piercings are done with disposables, which can not be used more than once.
-If in doubt, ask at the site suggest the origin of the materials in use.
-The risk of contamination from blood of HIV in contact with the skin and oral mucosa is less than the percutaneous because there is a greater amount of target cells susceptible to HIV infection in the bloodstream.
-Furthermore, skin and oral mucosa are immunological and non-immunological barriers which imposes an index of protection, since these seats are in permanent contact with the external environment and various microscopic insects.
+Currently, most manufactured piercing instruments, such as syringes, tattoo machines, ear piercing devices, or piercings, are made of disposable materials that can not be used more than once.
+If in doubt, we suggest asking the local on the origin of the materials in use.
+The risk of HIV contamination in blood contact with skin and oral mucosa is less than percutaneous exposure because there are more target cells susceptible to HIV infection in the bloodstream.
+In addition, in the skin and oral mucosa there are immunological and non-immunological barriers that impose a certain index of protection, since these places are in permanent contact with the external environment and with several microscopic creatures.

-Even without the enjoyment during sex can be infected with the AIDS virus?
+Even without the enjoyment during the sexual act is it possible to be infected by the AIDS virus?

-The kiss, if one partner has sores or cracks in the mouth is a route of transmission of HIV?
+The kiss, in case one partner has sores or fissures in the mouth, is a pathway of HIV infection?

-According to studies, there is no evidence of transmission of HIV by kissing.
-So that there was possibility of transmission, it is necessary that there was a serious injury and bleeding gums in the mouth.
-HIV can be found in the saliva, but found the substances therein are capable of neutralizing it.
-Practices such as kissing on the mouth, smoking the same cigarette, drink from the same glass, any potential risks.
+According to studies, there is no evidence of HIV transmission by kissing.
+For transmission to occur, there would have to be a serious gum injury and bleeding in the mouth.
+HIV can be found in saliva, but the substances found in it are able to neutralize it.
+Practices like kissing in the mouth, smoking the same cigarette, drinking in the same glass, do not offer risks.

 The practice of unprotected oral sex carries the risk of HIV infection?

-Compared to other forms of infection (vaginal penetration, intra-anal sex and needle sharing by IDUs), the risk related to oral sex is low.
-However, offers greater risks for those who practice (ie, the active partner), depending primarily on the amount of virus in the blood or semen of infected individuals and the possible presence of injury to the mouth of those who practice (gingivitis, canker sores, bruises caused by brush Tooth).
-If there is no wound in the mouth, the risk is lower.
-This may be explained, perhaps, by the acidity of the stomach, which can render the virus inactive AIDS when swallowed.
-However, in unprotected oral sex, the risk of contracting herpes, urethritis, hepatitis B, or HPVRegardless of serology partner.
+Compared to other forms of contagion (vaginal penetration, intra-anal sex and syringe sharing by IDU), the risk related to oral sex is low.
+However, it poses a greater risk to the practitioner (ie, the active partner), depending primarily on the amount of virus in the blood or sperm of the infected individual and whether there are any injuries to the practitioner's mouth (gingivitis, canker sores, of tooth).
+If there is no wound in the mouth, the risk is less.
+This can be explained, perhaps, by the acidity of the stomach, which can render the AIDS virus inactive when swallowed.
+However, in the practice of unprotected oral sex, there is a risk of contracting herpes, urethritis, hepatitis B, or HPVRegardless of serology partner.

-To avoid transmission of HIV is recommended condom use during sex, use of disposable syringes and needles, test blood to be transfused and wear and gloves when handling potentially contaminated wounds or liquids.
-Pregnant women should get tested for AIDS test and start prenatal care as soon as possible.
+To prevent HIV transmission it is recommended to use condom during sex, use of disposable syringes and needles, test on the blood to be transfused and use and gloves when handling potentially contaminated wounds or fluids.
+Pregnant women should get tested for AIDS and start prenatal care as early as possible.

-1. Open the package carefully - never with teeth - not to pierce the condom.
-Put the condom only when the penis is erect.
+1. Open the package carefully - never with your teeth - not to puncture the condom.
+Only put the condom on when the penis is erect.